tsegall/fta/README.md

  * BOOLEAN - options are "TRUE_FALSE", "YES_NO", "ONE_ZERO"
  * STRING - options are "BLANK", "BLANKORNULL", "NULL"
  * LONG - options are "GROUPING", "SIGNED", "SIGNED_TRAILING" ("GROUPING" and "SIGNED" are independent and can both be present).
- * DOUBLE - options are "GROUPING", "SIGNED", "SIGNED_TRAILING" ("GROUPING" and "SIGNED" are independent and can both be present).
+ * DOUBLE - options are "GROUPING", "SIGNED", "SIGNED_TRAILING", "NON_LOCALIZED" ("GROUPING" and "SIGNED" are independent and can both be present).
  * DATE, TIME, DATETIME, ZONEDDATETIME, OFFSETDATETIME - The qualifier is the detailed date format string.
  * If any Logical plugins are installed - then additional Qualifiers may be returned.
 For example, if the LastName plugin is installed and a Last Name is detected then the Base Type will be STRING, and the qualifier will be "NAME.LAST".